Article II: Campus Organizations

 - Voter Registration tables must be staffed only by Duquesne University students.

-PLEASE NOTE: Students and recognized student organizations must adhere to the above mentioned guidelines, as well as, the policies set forth in Duquesne University’s The Administrative Policy – TAP 27.
-Failure to comply with these guidelines and policies may result in student conduct proceedings and/or loss of student organization recognition status and the privileges that go along with it.
+PLEASE NOTE: Students and recognized student organizations must adhere to the above mentioned guidelines, as well as the policies set forth in Duquesne University's The Administrative Policy - TAP 27.
+Failure to comply with these guidelines and policies may result in student conduct proceedings and/or loss of student organization privileges and recognition status.

 F. Use of the University Name